J.P. Morgan Self-Directed Investing review 2023

 If you’re looking for additional account types, a greater number of securities to trade or a more complete brokerage experience in general, Charles Schwab and Fidelity are good choices to consider.
 Otherwise, J.P Morgan Self-Directed Investing should be able to handle the basics for most investors.

 Pros: Where J.P.
 Morgan Self-Directed Investing stands out

 The well-laid-out and smooth mobile app makes it easy to find, research and trade stocks and funds.
-So it’s little surprise that it was named the best wealth management app in overall customer satisfaction in J.D.
-Power’s 2020 survey.
+So it’s little surprise that it was named one of the best wealth management apps in overall customer satisfaction in J.D.
+Power’s 2022 survey.